 Beak Grinding

-Beak grinding is where an African grey gnashes its beak, sliding the lower mandible and tongue against the upper beak.
+Beak grinding is where an African grey slides the lower mandible and tongue against the upper beak.
+It usually signifies happiness and contentment, much like purring in cats.

 Biting